Zero Hour, Chapter 19: Sub Rosa

 Deidara watched her run off.
 "Typical."

-Sasori didn't wait, but she tracked his water trail to a room down the hall on the left.
-A bedroom constructed of the same hardwood flooring as in the hall and simple furnishings.
+Sasori didn't wait, but she tracked his water trail to a room down the hall on the left, a bedroom constructed of the same hardwood flooring as in the hall and simple furnishings.
 When she arrived he had already removed his vest and grabbed a towel to deal with his damp hair.
 Sakura hovered in the threshold, aware that this was his room.

-"It's rude to linger in doorways, Sakura," he said as he dabbed at his head with the towel.
+"You're hovering, Sakura," he said as he dabbed at his head with the towel.

 She entered, not wanting to be told twice, and he tossed her the towel he'd been using.
 "Thanks," she mumbled, drying her own hair.